Prostate Cancer Awareness, the biggest gender specific cancer killer of Men.

 The Red Sock campaign was founded in 2007 and is run by patients and volunteers.

 It is within the remit of Human Rights for an individual to know that he has cancer and the risks associated with the disease.

-A simple blood test for prostate problems (called the PSA test) should be available at all GP surgeries (N.I.C.E guidelines) which is helpful along with a rectal examination (DRE) to indicate problems in the prostate gland.
-The PSA can then be monitored by the GP as and when necessary, the patient would then only be referred to a Specialist unit for further tests when deemed necessary from a series of PSA test, the current trigger for treatment is a man who presents with a DRE examination that indicates some hardening or lumpiness and a PSA of upto 10 resulting in a biopsy that revels a Gleason score of 6.
+A simple blood test for prostate problems (called the PSA test) is available at all GP surgeries for ALL men from 50 years of age or younger if they are in the HIGH risk group (black African/Caribbean men, men with a family history of prostate cancer (N.I.C.E guidelines).
+The PSA test is helpful along with a rectal examination (DRE) to indicate problems in the prostate gland.
+The PSA can then be monitored by the GP as and when necessary, the man would then only be referred to a Specialist unit for further tests when deemed necessary from a series of PSA test (the rate at which the PSA score changes is a key element in deciding if a patient needs further tests), the current trigger for treatment is a man who presents with a DRE examination that indicates some hardening or lumpiness and a PSA of upto 10 resulting in a biopsy that revels a Gleason score of 6.
 It is suggested that the PSA level is too low as a trigger for treatment and for some men it should be upto 20 and a Gleason score of 6 it is claimed that this could avoid much of the over treatment that exists currently.
 An early diagnosis and appropriate timely intervention can effect survival and even cure in most cases ,thus saving the lives of many men reckoned to be in excess of 11,000 a year, who currently perish due to prostate cancer in the UK.